-The health office is open 07.30-16.30 Sunday to Thursday and is staffed by 2 HAAD licensed School Nurses.
+The Health Office is open 8:30 AM - 4:30 PM Monday to Thursday (8:30 AM. to 12:00 PM. on Fridays) and is staffed by 2 HAAD licensed School Nurses.
 They support the health and well-being needs of the school population through delivery of the HAAD (Health Authority Abu Dhabi) School Health Program.
 This includes responding to minor injuries on the campus, prevention of ill health through monitoring communicable diseases, undertaking the School Health Screening for grades 1-12 (see school policies), childhood immunizations programs (G1+G11), health promotion campaigns, working to HAAD standards of practice to ensure the safety and well-being of all our children.